-1. 1.
-Be able to find areal rainfall by using three methods 2.
+1. Be able to find areal rainfall by using three methods [a, c, e] 2.
 Be able to solve problems related with Evaporation and Transpiration [e, k] 3.
-Have the ability to read and understand hydrograph and finding runoff depth [a , e] 4.
+Have the ability to read and understand hydrograph and finding runoff depth [a, e] 4.
 Understand the basics of water budget [a, k] 5.
 Understand the concept of double mass curve [a, c, k] 6.
-Be able to find hydraulic conductivity and discharge in ground water [a]
+Be able to find hydraulic conductivity and discharge in ground water topic [a]